Struggling to import nail polish into Vietnam? Get legal steps, tax tips & CPN help in 1 place—start now!

 How to Avoid TGA-like Delays: Proactive Steps for Faster Market Authorization

-Taking these steps early in the process significantly increases your chances of securing timely market authorization and avoiding 3-month delays
+Implementing these measures early in the process can significantly improve the chances of obtaining timely market authorization and help avoid delays of up to three months.

 What Green NRJ Does to Help You Avoid 3-Month Delays